priyamandot/Design-and-Verification-of-a-4Bit-ALU/README.md

-## Design and Verification of a 4-Bit ALU in Verilog
+## Design and Verification of a 4-Bit ALU

 **Introduction:**
 This project entails the design and verification of a 4-Bit Arithmetic Logic Unit (ALU) capable of performing addition, subtraction, comparison, and logical AND operations.
-Various tools such as _NG-SPICE_ for circuit design, _Magic_ for layout, and _Verilog_ for verification are utilized throughout the project.
+Various tools such as _Verilog_ for circuit design, _Magic_ for layout, and _NGSpice_ for verification are utilized throughout the project.

 **Block Diagram:**
 ![image](https://github.com/priyamandot/Design-and-Verification-of-a-4Bit-ALU/assets/139869341/16731152-347a-47b2-b207-6b440b2456f9)